webpack/webpack.js.org/src/content/concepts/module-federation.md

 };
 ```

 But you can also pass in a promise to this remote, which will be resolved at runtime.
-You should resolve this promise with some module that fits the `get/init` interface described above.
+You should resolve this promise with any module that fits the `get/init` interface described above.
 For example, if you wanted to pass in which version of a federated module you should use, via a query parameter you could do something like the following:

 ```js
 module.exports = {